shin10kudev/weekend-code-challenge/05-show-me-combinations/SOLUTION.md

 }
 ```

-We could also use an array of arrays, keeping in mind that that to map the index to the number we need to think, `i = i + 1`.
+We could also use an array of arrays, keeping in mind that to map the index to the number we need to think, `i = i + 1`.
 That is, index `0` actually refers to number `1`, and so on.

 ```js
 [[2, 3, 4, 5], [3, 4, 5], [4, 5], [5]];